griffithlab/VAtools/docs/install.rst

    pip show vcf-annotation-tools

-``pip`` will fetch and install VCF Annotation Tools and its dependencies for you.
+``pip`` will fetch and install VAtools and its dependencies for you.
-After installing, each tool of the VCF Annotation Tools package is available in its own command line tree directly from the Terminal.
+After installing, each tool of the VAtools package is available in its own command line tree directly from the Terminal.

 If you have an old version of the vcf-annotation-tools package installed you might